-Oceans not only provide millions with food and livelihoods and offer a safe haven for marine wildlife – the future of people and planet depends on them.
+Our ocean not only provides millions with food and livelihoods and offers a safe haven for marine wildlife – the future of people and planet depends on it.
 This is why protecting our seas is one of EJF’s key missions.

-EJF’s work to secure healthy oceans ranges from combating illegal fishing and the human rights abuses which often accompany it; to ensuring transparent, legal and sustainable fisheries; to building local capacity among a new generation of ocean defenders.
+EJF’s work to secure a healthy ocean ranges from combating illegal fishing and the human rights abuses which often accompany it; to ensuring transparent, legal and sustainable fisheries; to building local capacity among a new generation of ocean defenders.

 Protecting marine wildlife

 EJF works with local community leaders to protect sea turtles, with a focus on Liberia and Ghana.
 We develop new ways to raise awareness of the vital importance of turtles to marine ecosystems and organize night patrols on the nesting beaches to keep turtles safe from poachers.